ethereum-optimism/optimism/README.md

 ## What is Optimism?

 [Optimism](https://www.optimism.io/) is a project dedicated to scaling Ethereum's technology and expanding its ability to coordinate people from across the world to build effective decentralized economies and governance systems.
-The [Optimism Collective](https://app.optimism.io/announcement) builds open-source software for running L2 blockchains and aims to address key governance and economic challenges in the wider cryptocurrency ecosystem.
+The [Optimism Collective](https://www.optimism.io/vision) builds open-source software that powers scalable blockchains and aims to address key governance and economic challenges in the wider Ethereum ecosystem.
 Optimism operates on the principle of **impact=profit**, the idea that individuals who positively impact the Collective should be proportionally rewarded with profit. **Change the incentives and you change the world.**

-In this repository, you'll find numerous core components of the OP Stack, the decentralized software stack maintained by the Optimism Collective that powers Optimism and forms the backbone of blockchains like [OP Mainnet](https://explorer.optimism.io/) and [Base](https://base.org).
-Designed to be "aggressively open source," the OP Stack encourages you to explore, modify, extend, and test the code as needed.
-Although not all elements of the OP Stack are contained here, many of its essential components can be found within this repository.
-By collaborating on free, open software and shared standards, the Optimism Collective aims to prevent siloed software development and rapidly accelerate the development of the Ethereum ecosystem.
-Come contribute, build the future, and redefine power, together.
+In this repository you'll find numerous core components of the OP Stack, the decentralized software stack maintained by the Optimism Collective that powers Optimism and forms the backbone of blockchains like [OP Mainnet](https://explorer.optimism.io/) and [Base](https://base.org).
+The OP Stack is designed to be aggressively open-source — you are welcome to explore, modify, and extend this code.

 ## Documentation

 - If you want to build on top of OP Mainnet, refer to the [Optimism Documentation](https://docs.optimism.io)
-- If you want to build your own OP Stack based blockchain, refer to the [OP Stack Guide](https://docs.optimism.io/stack/getting-started), and make sure to understand this repository's [Development and Release Process](#development-and-release-process)
+- If you want to build your own OP Stack based blockchain, refer to the [OP Stack Guide](https://docs.optimism.io/stack/getting-started) and make sure to understand this repository's [Development and Release Process](#development-and-release-process)

 ## Specification

-If you're interested in the technical details of how Optimism works, refer to the [Optimism Protocol Specification](https://github.com/ethereum-optimism/specs).

-## Community

-General discussion happens most frequently on the [Optimism discord](https://discord.gg/optimism).
-Governance discussion can also be found on the [Optimism Governance Forum](https://gov.optimism.io/).
+Detailed specifications for the OP Stack can be found within the [OP Stack Specs](https://github.com/ethereum-optimism/specs) repository.

 ## Contributing

+The OP Stack is a collaborative project.
+By collaborating on free, open software and shared standards, the Optimism Collective aims to prevent siloed software development and rapidly accelerate the development of the Ethereum ecosystem.
+Come contribute, build the future, and redefine power, together.

-Read through [CONTRIBUTING.md](./CONTRIBUTING.md) for a general overview of the contributing process for this repository.
-Use the [Developer Quick Start](./CONTRIBUTING.md#development-quick-start) to get your development environment set up to start working on the Optimism Monorepo.
+[CONTRIBUTING.md](./CONTRIBUTING.md) contains a detailed explanation of the contributing process for this repository.
+Make sure to use the [Developer Quick Start](./CONTRIBUTING.md#development-quick-start) to properly set up your development environment.

-Then check out the list of [Good First Issues](https://github.com/ethereum-optimism/optimism/issues?q=is:open+is:issue+label:D-good-first-issue) to find something fun to work on!
-Typo fixes are welcome; however, please create a single commit with all of the typo fixes & batch as many fixes together in a PR as possible.
-Spammy PRs will be closed.
+[Good First Issues](https://github.com/ethereum-optimism/optimism/issues?q=is:open+is:issue+label:D-good-first-issue) are a great place to look for tasks to tackle if you're not sure where to start.

 ## Security Policy and Vulnerability Reporting

 Please refer to the canonical [Security Policy](https://github.com/ethereum-optimism/.github/blob/master/SECURITY.md) document for detailed information about how to report vulnerabilities in this codebase.
-Bounty hunters are encouraged to check out [the Optimism Immunefi bug bounty program](https://immunefi.com/bounty/optimism/).
+Bounty hunters are encouraged to check out the [Optimism Immunefi bug bounty program](https://immunefi.com/bounty/optimism/).
 The Optimism Immunefi program offers up to $2,000,042 for in-scope critical vulnerabilities.

 ## Directory Structure